mezzalinapaige/rtt_topo/README.md

 ## This is the companion repository for *Evolutionary rate variation among lineages in gene trees has a negative impact on species-tree inference*
 ### by Mezzalina P. Vankan, Simon Y.W.
 Ho, David A. Duchene.

-This respository contains the trimmed DNA sequence alignments used in this study for each of the 30 datasets, gene trees estimated using these alignments, and the branch metrics (e.g. coefficient of variation in root-to-tip distances) for each gene tree.
+This respository contains the gene trees estimated using trimmed alignments from each of the 30 datasets, the branch metrics (e.g. coefficient of variation in root-to-tip distances) for each gene tree, and all R code used in this study.

 Specifically:

 *functions.R* All R functions used in this study.

 #### Data

-*maxtax.alignments.zip* A zipped file of alignments from all 30 datasets that have been trimmed to maximise the number of taxa and number of loci

 *maxtax.genetrees.Rdata* An R data file containing gene trees estimated using the maxtax alignments from all 30 datasets (*n* = 34,662).